yesh2612/student-webdev-labs/reflection.md

 04-Flexbox Lab Exercise
 I performed accessibility checks on all four HTML projects using WAVE AIM to guarantee they met accessibility norms.
 Furthermore, I used the W3C Markup Validation and W3C CSS Validation Service to validate the HTML and CSS code, ensuring they align with established industry standards.

+05-CSS-grid Lab Exercise
+I ensured the adherence to accessibility norms across all four HTML projects by conducting thorough accessibility checks with WAVE AIM.
+Additionally, I validated the HTML and CSS code against industry standards using the W3C Markup Validation and W3C CSS Validation Service, ensuring alignment with best practices.

+06-bootstrap Lab Exercise
+In HTML file, I made certain to comply with accessibility standards, using WAVE AIM for extensive accessibility assessments.
+Moreover, I confirmed that the HTML and CSS code met professional norms by utilizing the W3C Markup Validation and W3C CSS Validation Service, aligning with established best practices.

 Enter your reflections on this section here.